frederic-perez/AmE-dictionary/data/idioms.md

 __take pains__
 __take pride in someone or something__ :three::hammer:
 __take refuge in (something or some place)__
+__take sides__ To choose a person or party whom one supports, defends, or agrees with in an argument.
 __take someone for granted__ To not show that you are grateful to someone for helping you.
 __take something home__ To take a thought, idea, or concept away [to one’s home] from a meeting or conference. _Take this idea home with you—diversify your investments._
 __take steps to (do something)__